-If you feel shy or embarrassed to this in public, find a road or path where you can speak Spanish loudly and proudly without many other people around you.
+1. Walk outdoors as quickly as possible.
+If you feel shy or embarrassed to do this in public, find a road or path where you can speak Spanish loudly and proudly without many other people around you.

 Say the sounds as soon as you hear them.
 Don't wait for the entire word.
 In fact, at first you may only catch a small portion of what's being said and sound like you're speaking nonsense.

 This may feel silly at first, but its results will amaze you.
 By speaking aloud as soon as you hear Spanish sounds, you're developing a sense of how the language is structured and sounds, even if you don't understand everything that's being said.